 Description

-The rate capability of lithium-ion batteries is intrinsically linked to their internal resistance.
-This battery resistance comprises ionic resistance and electronic resistance.
-Ionic resistance primarily refers to the resistance associated with lithium-ion transport through the electrolyte within the electrode pores, lithium-ion migration through the SEI film, the charge transfer resistance at the active material/SEI film interface (where lithium ions combine with electrons), and the solid-phase diffusion resistance of lithium ions within the active material.
-Electronic resistance primarily refers to the resistance of the cathode and anode active materials themselves, the resistance of the current collectors, the contact resistance between active material particles, the contact resistance between the active material layer and the current collector, and the resistance at the tab welding joints.
-During practical battery R&D and manufacturing processes, the ionic resistance components generally require evaluation on the finished battery cell, whereas the electronic resistance components can be rapidly assessed at the material and slurry-coated electrode sheet stages.
-Consequently, accurate assessment of electronic resistance at the material and electrode sheet levels is of significant importance for predicting the overall resistance of the finished battery cell.
+The rate capability of lithium-ion batteries is closely related to their internal resistance, which consists of ionic resistance and electronic resistance.
+Ionic resistance primarily includes the resistance to lithium-ion transport through the electrolyte within electrode pores, the resistance due to ion migration through the SEI film, the charge transfer resistance at the active material/SEI interface where ions and electrons interact, and the solid-state diffusion resistance of lithium ions within the active material.
+Electronic resistance, on the other hand, mainly comprises the resistance of the active materials in the cathode and anode, the current collectors, the contact resistance between active material particles, the interfacial resistance between active materials and current collectors, as well as the resistance from tab welding.

 2. Instrument Principles